Lead-Safe Wisconsin: Revisions to Wisconsin’s Lead-Safe Renovation Rule

 In July 2021, updates to Wisconsin’s Lead-Safe Renovation Rule (Wis.
 Admin.
 Code ch.
 DHS 163) took effect.
 The rule regulates renovation, repair, and paint work performed on homes and child care centers built before 1978.
 Read answers to FAQs (frequently asked questions) about the rule.

 Below is an overview of significant changes to the rule.
-It is not a comprehensive list of all revisions to the rule.
-That is available, along with other information on the revision process, from the Wisconsin Legislature’s Administrative Rules Clearinghouse (see CR 19-110 Rule Text).
+For a complete list of changes, view the Wisconsin Legislature’s Administrative Rules Clearinghouse, specifically CR 19-110 Rule Text.

-Lead investigation professionals should follow the most restrictive requirement that applies to their work to ensure compliance with state and federal law.
+Lead investigation professionals should follow the most restrictive definition to make sure they’re complying with state and federal law.

 The definition of a child-occupied facility now includes “a structure that is being converted” to a child-occupied facility.
 This means that a renovation in a building that is going to be used as a child-occupied facility, such as a daycare, is regulated.

-There's no more waiting for a blue certification card to arrive in the mail from the Department of Health Services (DHS) before doing regulated work!
-Individual applicants are qualified to work under provisional certification if they have:
+Trained individuals don’t have to wait for a blue certification card from the Wisconsin Department of Health Services (DHS) to start taking on regulated work.
+Individual applicants can work under provisional certification if they’ve both:

 - Submitted a complete application for certification to DHS.

 Those working under provisional certification must keep a copy of their training diploma (marked “copy”) with them while performing regulated work.